-A guide to Nick Cannon's kids, from Onyx to Roc and Roe
+A guide to Nick Cannon's kids, from Rise Messiah to Roc and Roe

 Nick Cannon's tribe keeps growing and growing — and we're just trying to keep up.

+The Masked Singer and Wild 'n Out host, 41, announced the arrival of his 10th child, a son Rise Messiah Cannon with Brittany Bell, in September.
+It was his second child to be born that month and third this year — with three different mothers.
+And that doesn't seem to be it.
+Two women he previously had children with, Alyssa Scott and Abby De La Rosa, are both pregnant again, though haven't disclosed who the dad is.

-On Sept.
-14, the Masked Singer and Wild 'N Out host, 41, announced the arrival of his ninth child, a daughter Onyx Ice Cole Cannon, with model LaNisha Cole.
-With 10th (with Brittany Bell) and possibly 11th (Abby De La Rosa is pregnant again, but the paternity is a secret) babies on the way, we thought it was long overdue (wink!) for a breakdown of all the Cannon kids and their moms.
+Now that 10 has arrived — and perhaps 11 and 12 on the way — we thought it was long overdue (wink!) for a breakdown of all the Cannon kids and their moms.
+So, let's meet the Cannons...

 9. Onyx Ice Cole Cannon (b.
 September 2022)

-Note: This story was originally published on Sept.
-15, 2022 at 4:05 p.m.
-ET and has been updated.